sisu-network/docs/docs/learn/how-bridge-is-secured.md

 This solution is fairly easy to implement as it only requires counting the number of votes for each transaction.
 The downside of on-chain multi-signature is its cost.
 You would need N on-chain approval transactions to unlock one single transaction.
 Imagine that each transaction requires 30 approval.
 This means it would cost 30 transaction fee to execute one single cross chain transfer.
 On expensive blockchain like Ethereum, this would add a heavy cost to a cross chain transfer.

+**Pros**:
+- Easy to implement.
+- Gateway is secured by multi parties

+**Cons**:
+- Very expensive.
+Required N transaction on-chain to dispatch a single transaction

 ## Single owner of the gateway contract
 Another common solution employed by many cross chain communication is to have a single owner of the gateway smart contract.
 This contract owner keeps the private key that control the gateway.
 Any transaction from this contract only requires a single signature and hence fast and efficient.